INTERSECT-training/intersect-training.github.io/pages/training-links.md

 We eagerly welcome additions to this list.
 Links to slides, videos, notebooks etc that fall loosely under the _Research Software Engineering_ umbrella are all encouraged.

+We are especially seeking material that goes beyond basic research computing competency (e.g. what [The Carpentries](https://carpentries.org/) does so well) and is general enough to span multiple domains.
+Specific tools and technologies used only in one domain, or applicable to only one subset of computing (i.e. HPC) are typically too narrowly focused.
+When in doubt, submit it to be included or reach out and we'd be happy to discuss.

 See [below](#contribute) for instructions on how to add to this list.

 ## Links to RSE Training Material by Topic